ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 capsule MUST follow the error handling procedure defined in
 {{Section 3.3 of HTTP-DGRAM}}.

-Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY start routing IP packets in these ranges to its peer.
+Upon receiving the ROUTE_ADVERTISEMENT capsule, an endpoint MAY install corresponding entries into its routing table.

 Each ROUTE_ADVERTISEMENT contains the full list of address ranges.
 If multiple ROUTE_ADVERTISEMENT capsules are sent in one direction, each ROUTE_ADVERTISEMENT